altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 The sixth and eighth army might not be the noble’s army, and there are other troops they could count on, but it will be better to not dismiss the commander recklessly to keep the forces as intact as possible.<br/>
 "Hmmp—— instead of a duel, dismissing them will be far easier."<br/>
 "That’s right."<br/>
-Gauchen got back to the topic:
+Gauchen got back to the topic:<br/>
 "I think the idea that His Majesty Latreille was forced by circumstances to hand the Staff of the Généralissime to the Princess is correct."<br/>
 Alright!
 Eddie struck a victory pose.<br/>
-However—— Regis continued the conversation:
+However—— Regis continued the conversation:<br/>
 "How would he quell any rebellion then?"<br/>
-Gauchen said calmly:
+Gauchen said calmly:<br/>
 "His Majesty is starting to mass produce the new rifles.
 After the southern front is stable, he should be ready to start issuing out large quantities of rifles."<br/>
 The First Army reputed to be the mightiest in the Empire would be armed with the new rifles.<br/>
-Abidal Evra groaned:
+Abidal Evra groaned:<br/>
 "I don’t want to fight them..."<br/>
 Regis felt the same.<br/>
 "That’s true.
 I think that His Majesty Latreille only gave out the Staff of Généralissime out so generously because we are at a turning point of the war."<br/>